iaora/112-StudyGroup/midterm1.md

   What is the run time for Example 1 vs Example 2?

+Note:
-  If your algorithm is in the form "do this, then, when you're all done, do that" then you add the runtimes.
+  - If your algorithm is in the form "do this, then, when you're all done, do that" then you add the runtimes.

-  If your algorithm is in the form "do this for each time you do that" then you multiply the runtimes.
+  - If your algorithm is in the form "do this for each time you do that" then you multiply the runtimes.

 ###Time Complexity vs Space Complexity
 How much time does it take to complete this task?
 This is typically what you've encoutered as "Big-O".